 Schedule treatments in New Hampshire or Massachusetts

 At Dermatology & Skin Health in New Hampshire and Massachusetts, we use the CO2RE Fractional CO2 resurfacing system to treat acne scars.
 Laser treatments with CO2RE provide non-invasive, skin resurfacing to diminish acne scars without surgery or downtime.* We also use Vbeam Perfecta and Picoway Laser.
-To find out which treatment option will work for you, request a consultation online or give us a call at (603) 742-5556 (Dover & Newington), (978) 525-0100 (Peabody) or (603) 965-3551 (Londonderry), or (603) 742-5556 (Bedford).
+To find out which treatment option will work for you, request a consultation online or give us a call (603) 742-5556 (Dover & Newington), (978) 525-0100 (Peabody), (603) 965-3551 (Londonderry), or (603) 742-5556 (Bedford).